 - Continue Requests: Use new access token for API calls

-Implementation Tip: Build automatic token refresh into your integration.
+Build automatic token refresh into your integration.
 Check token expiration and refresh proactively to avoid 401 errors during API operations.

 Error Handling